ArronJablonowski/birtha/README.md

 ## Conclusion

 birtha is a powerful tool for automating incident response tasks on Unix-based systems.
-By following the pre-usage setup instructions, using the provided configuration file examples, and troubleshooting any issues that arise, you can efficiently respond to threats across multiple hosts with ease.
+By following the pre-usage setup instructions, and using the provided configuration file examples, you can efficiently respond to threats across multiple hosts with ease.